TheOdinProject/curriculum/javascript/testing/testing-1.md

 4. Read and follow the [Using Matchers](https://facebook.github.io/jest/docs/en/using-matchers.html#content) document on the main Jest website.
 This one demonstrates some of the other useful functions you can use in your tests.
 5. Watch [this amazing video](https://www.youtube.com/watch?v=URSWYvyc42M) that covers _what_ to test in your codebase.
 The video is specifically about testing the Ruby language, but that doesn't matter _at all_.
 The concepts here ring true in any language, and luckily Ruby is a clear enough language that you will be able to follow along just fine.
 This video might be worth re-visiting after you've done some testing of your own.
 </div>

+### Knowledge Check

+This section contains questions for you to check your understanding of this lesson.
+If you’re having trouble answering the questions below on your own, review the material above to find the answer.

+- <a class="knowledge-check-link" href="http://godswillokwara.com/index.php/2016/09/09/the-importance-of-test-driven-development/">What are the benefits of TDD?</a>
+- <a class="knowledge-check-link" href="https://jestjs.io/docs/using-matchers#common-matchers">What are some common jest matchers?</a>